Lar

 Tambores de plástico: High-Visibility Construction Pylons

 Freeway work zones require maximum visibility.
-Standard cones often disappear against the complex background of a 70 MPH highway.
+Standard cones often disappear against the complex background of a 70 Rodovia MPH.
 Plastic drums (barris) solve this by offering a massive visual target.
 Optraffic engineers these channelizers using durable PE material to withstand high-speed impacts.

 1. Why Size Matters on Freeways